Maintaining and embedding safeguarding across organisations

 Stage 4 – Monitoring and evaluation

-NGBs and CSPs will develop their own monitoring and evaluation systems but the CPSU will also develop resources and place them on the website to assist organisations.
+NGBs and Active Partnerships will develop their own monitoring and evaluation systems but the CPSU will also develop resources and place them on the website to assist organisations.

-In addition to internal monitoring and evaluation systems, NGBs and CSPs will report their progress to Sport England.
+In addition to internal monitoring and evaluation systems, NGBs and Active Partnerships will report their progress to Sport England.

 An annual meeting between the organisation and the CPSU will take place, to review progress and support Sport England's funding decisions for each organisation.